 One of the most famous civil rights protests in Birmingham led to the arrest and jailing of Dr. Martin Luther King Jr. King and his allies were protesting the racist policies of the city and its cruel Commissioner of Public Safety, Bull Connor.

-Even if you haven’t read the whole letter, which you should, you are certainly familiar with King’s quotes from this letter.
+Even if you haven’t read the whole letter, which you should, you are certainly familiar with some of King’s quotes from this letter.
 Probably the most famous is “Injustice anywhere is a threat to justice everywhere”.
 (I hope you’re starting to see why I say every American should have to spend at least 24 hours in Birmingham.)

 3) Changes in Birmingham

 It also encouraged a city councilor named Richard Arrington Jr. to run for mayor.
 He won, making him the first black mayor in Birmingham’s history.
 (A replica of his desk is pictured above.)
 He served for 20 years until retiring.

 This kind of change leads one to be optimistic, but appearances can be deceiving.
 Birmingham is about 75 percent African-American now.
-This is partially because of all the white flight to the suburbs that happened in the 1970s.
+This de facto segregation is partially because of all the white flight to the suburbs that happened in the 1970s.
 Sometimes when walking around the city, it feels as if segregation hasn’t completely ended.
 Are people of different races really living together and working together?

 However, I don’t want to be too much of a downer.
 Birmingham now has a young, energetic mayor named Randall Woodfin.
 As a tourist, I got an impression of a city on the rise, not on the decline.
 And of course, the best thing we all can do for Birmingham is go visit!
 Or better yet, go live there and work there!